 Here’s an example of an entire world being created using stop-motion animation.
 Allison Schulnik translated her artistic style into film for this video, with a few gloomy abominable-snowman-like characters interacting with a handful of morphing, disembodied heads.
 Pray that you never end up in this hellish jungle.

 We’ve all played this game at some point, right?
 You’re lying in bed half asleep and you picture your bodily poses against the 2D screen that is your bed as you pretend to be walking or floating around the screen with a variety of backdrops.
 OK, maybe I’m insane but at least Lavie, who directed this video, might share some of my madness.
 The video required a month of computer-assisted storyboarding, followed by two days of shooting 3,225 stills.

 Steriogram – “Walkie Talkie Man” (2004)

-Peter Sluszka of Dancing Diablo studio, responsible for this video, cites Ray Harryhausen as a big influence on his style for this video.
-Harryhausen was a pioneer in this type of filmmaking, and masterminded the development of a technique called “Dynamation,” later known as “Dynarama” (how 60s are those names?!) which involved merging real live actors with animations.
+This Partizan production, which would go on to garner four VMA nominations as well as a Grammy nomination for Best Short Form Music Video, was directed by Michel Gondry.
+Ray Harryhausen is an obvious influence; a pioneer in this type of filmmaking, he masterminded the development of a technique called “Dynamation,” later known as “Dynarama” (how 60s are those names?!) which involved merging real live actors with animations.
 Remember that iconic scene from the old Sinbad flick where he’s fighting a skeleton?
 That’s all Harryhausen, yo.